-If your smear is due you should be sent a reminder from the local Health Authority, with a follow up reminder form the surgery if you have not made an appointment.
+If your smear is due you should be sent a reminder from the local Health Authority.
 Please telephone the surgery to make an appointment with a nurse in the Well Woman Clinic.

 The ideal time to have a smear is midway between periods.

 Cervical Smears are not usually done during pregnancy as the results can be difficult to interpret.
 It would therefore be delayed until 3 months after the baby is born.

 The cervical smear checks the cells from the cervix.
 It is not used to detect cancer but to detect abnormal cells which in some cases can go on to develop into cancer.
 Treatment can then be given to the abnormal cells to prevent cancer developing.